 Mediator / Conflict Coach

-Dave Obwald is the current Campus Pastor at the Fig Garden Campus of The Well Community Church.
-He graduated with his Masters Degree in Conflict and Peacemaking Studies from Fresno Pacific University.
+Dave Obwald graduated with his Master's Degree in Conflict and Peacemaking Studies from Fresno Pacific University.
 Dave has a passion for helping people live in unity with God and one another.
 A common assumption is that conflict always leads to negative outcomes of pain, alienation, tension, and confusion.
-What people often fail to realize is that conflict can also lead to deeper understanding, growth in relationships, reconciliation, forgiveness, and clearer communication.
-Often what keeps us from more positive outcomes can be a lack of vision, necessary tools, or a constructive process to enter into.
+What people fail to realize is that conflict can also lead to deeper understanding, growth in relationships, reconciliation, forgiveness and clearer communication.
+Often what keeps us from more positive outcomes can be a lack of vision, necessary tools or a constructive process to enter into.
 The mediation setting, or working with a conflict coach, creates a space where people can clarify the issues that are present and work toward a satisfactory resolution for all parties.
-Dave has seen transformation occur in individuals, couples, marriages, family members, and students.
+Dave has seen transformation occur in individuals, couples, marriages, family members and students.

 Wendi Mooney, MFT Intern